Signs and Symptoms of a Gas Leak in Your House | Bill Howe

 Dead Patches or Bubbles in Landscaping

-Underground leaks can be difficult to identify but there are a couple telltale signs to help you locate them.
+Underground leaks can be difficult to identify but there are a couple of telltale signs to help you locate them.
 One is that natural gas kills vegetation.
 If you see a large patch of browned, wilted, or dead vegetation it could be a sign that gas is leaking nearby.
 The second, if it has recently rained, look for low spots where water pools.
 If you see constant bubbling it means there is a gas leak underneath that location.

 Hissing Sounds